 Set this BIG/db parameter to 1 to enable active-active mode.
 The default setting is off, and redundant systems run in active/standby mode.

-This is the default unit number of the BIG-IP Controller.
-This value is set by the First-Time Boot utility or when you upgrade your controllers to this version of the BIG-IP Controller.
+This is the default unit number of the BIG/ip Controller.
+This value is set by the First-Time Boot utility or when you upgrade your controllers to BIG/ip Controller, version 3.0.

-This is set to 1 so that manual intervention is required (the bigpipe failover failback command is issued) before a BIG-IP Controller running both unit numbers surrenders a unit number to its peer.
+This is set to 1 so that manual intervention is required (the bigpipe failover failback command is issued) before a BIG/ip Controller running both unit numbers surrenders a unit number to its peer.
 This feature is off by default, fail-back is automatic.
-For more details, see the section Active-active system fail-over, on page 7-16.
+For more details, see the section Active-active fail-over.

 If a file name is specified, the fail-over daemon logs state change information in this file.
 This value is not set by default.